suhaibchaudhry/map-server/README.md

 Map Server
 ==========

-This server subscribe to drivers and provide helpers to map them over the MapBox API.
+This server subscribe to drivers and provide helper RPCs to map them over the MapBox API.